splunk/addonfactory-ucc-generator/ui/README.md

 ## Usage

-Import a base class to extend your custom UI components.
-If you are using TypeScript, you will have static type support in lifecycle methods.
+Import a base class to extend for your custom UI components.
+If you're using TypeScript, you'll have static type support in lifecycle methods.

 ```tsx
 import React from "react";